-A significant number of our total outstanding shares may be sold into the market in the near future, which could cause the market price of our common stock to drop significantly, even if our business is performing well.
+If a significant number of our total outstanding shares are sold into the market, the market price of our common stock could drop significantly, even if our business is performing well.

 Sales of a substantial number of shares of our common stock in the public market could occur at any time.
 These sales, or the perception in the market that holders of a large number of shares intend to sell shares, could reduce the market price of our common stock.
-Our outstanding shares of common stock may be freely sold in the public market at any time to the extent permitted by Rules 144 and 701 under the Securities Act of 1933, as amended, or the Securities Act, or to the extent such shares have already been registered under the Securities Act and are held by non-affiliates of ours.
+Our outstanding shares of common stock may be freely sold in the public market at any time to the extent permitted by Rules 144 and 701 under the Securities Act or to the extent such shares have already been registered under the Securities Act and are held by non-affiliates of ours.

 In November 2022, we completed a private placement of shares of our common stock, pre-funded warrants to purchase shares of our common stock (or pre-funded warrants to purchase common stock in lieu thereof) to several accredited investors.
-We have filed a registration statement covering the resale of these shares by the purchasers in this private placement, and have agreed to keep such registration statements effective until the date the shares covered by the registration statement have been sold or can be resold without restriction under Rule 144 of the Securities Act.
+We filed a registration statement covering the resale of these shares by the purchasers in this private placement, and agreed to keep such registration statements effective until the date the shares covered by the registration statement have been sold or can be resold without restriction under Rule 144 of the Securities Act.